photocyte/copier-python-package-template/README.md

-# Updating from the template
+## Updating from the template
 This repository uses a copier template.
 To pull in the latest updates from the template, use the command:
-`copier update --trust --defaults --conflict rej --vcs-ref main`
+`copier update --trust --defaults --conflict rej`